Navya-tec/Weather_App/README.md

-Hey👋👋This is a Weather App⛅🌧built using HTML,CSS and Javascript.To know the temperature of any place around the world. just click the link. https://tender-hodgkin-d9f9a3.netlify.app
+Hey👋👋This is a Weather App⛅🌧built using HTML,CSS and Javascript.To know the temperature of any place around the world just click the link. https://tender-hodgkin-d9f9a3.netlify.app
 Some of the screenshots of the App is given below!